Who can set up the environment?

 Users can be part of one or more groups.
 By adding a user to a group, they will be given access to the files by means of the Rules that have been set up for that group.

-To learn how to invite users in the Management Console, see the How-to article
+To learn how to invite users in the Management Console, see the article about

 5. Branding your Swivle environment

-The look and feel of Swivle environment can be changed to match the style of the brand for which Elvis cloud is used, for example by matching it with the branding of a company, product or publication.
+The look and feel of the Swivle environment can be changed to match the style of the brand for which Swivle is used, for example by matching it with the branding of a company, product or publication.

 The following can be adjusted:

-For more information on configuring branding, see Branding your Swivle environment.
+For more information, see Branding your Swivle environment.

 Returning to Swivle